 As such, cybersecurity development in Pennsylvania has progressed rapidly compared to other partly-rural states.
 The Pennsylvania Office of Administration has pushed (successfully) for cybersecurity development across the state, resulting in numerous awards being one and the promotion of a cyber-aware culture.

-Pennsylvania is a great choice of state in which to pursue cybersecurity education, especially because three of its universities are in the top 10 HP rankings for the best schools for cybersecurity.
+Pennsylvania is a great choice of state in which to pursue cybersecurity education, especially because three of its universities are consistently ranked among the best schools for cybersecurity.
 These universities are Carnegie Mellon, the University of Pittsburgh, and the West Chester University of Pennsylvania.

 Why is Pennsylvania such a good cybersecurity state?